patrickbucher/factorizer/article/article.md

 function expecting the accumulator and returning a two-element tuple: the first element being the next prime number found, and the second element being the new accumulator—the list of prime numbers found, including the one just found as the list's head.
-This function is called again with the updated accumulator to find the next prime number:
+This function is called later again with the updated accumulator to find the next prime number:

 ```elixir
 Stream.unfold([], fn